PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:55:21
+Last updated: 2024-04-02 19:55:55
-Random Quote: A friend may well be reckoned the masterpiece of nature. - Ralph Waldo Emerson
+Random Quote: However rare true love may be, it is less so than true friendship. - François de La Rochefoucauld